Corporate Communications (Effective Fall 2015 - name change: Public Relations - Corporate Communications - PRCC)

 - Selected applicants should have a computer with contemporary word processing and spreadsheet software and a printer.

-Qualified students may elect to take a co-operative or non-co-operative education program.
-The co-operative program is offered over 12 consecutive months in three semesters - two academic and one job-related.
+This co-operative program is offered over 12 consecutive months in three semesters: two academic and one job-related.

-It is also officially recognized by the Canadian Public Relations Society and the International Association of Business Communicators.
+It is also officially recognized by the Canadian Public Relations Society (CPRS) and the International Association of Business Communicators (IABC).

 The curriculum has been developed based on recommendations and standards of the PRSA and the International Public Relations Association (IPRA).
 IPRA, a group of senior public relations practitioners from 100 countries is based in London, England.
-It actively engages in research.
-It conducts an international congress every three–years, with the aim of advancing public relations practice and education on a global level.
+It actively engages in research and conducts an international congress every three years, with the aim of advancing public relations practice and education on a global level.
 Our program is guided by the recommendations of the IPRA International Commission on Public Relations Education.
 The training of students for the public relations profession implies curricula and internships that equip them for the kind of future environment in which they will be working, not just that which exists today.

 Through transfer agreements and institution partnerships, graduates of this Seneca College program may be eligible for credit at the following post-secondary institution(s):